MICRO-GRANTS TO HELP YOUTH

 a program FOR youth COMMITTED TO IMPROVING YOUTH SPORTS

-Service Learning through Sports is a one-year program that will identify and support a small number of U.S. high school students who lead, or aim to lead, a project or initiative that addresses an issue in sport in their community.
+Service Learning Through Sports is a one-year program that will identify and support a small number of U.S. high school students who lead, or aim to lead, a project or initiative that addresses an issue in sport in their community.
 Recipients will receive a micro-grant and mentorship programing to support their project and develop them as future service leaders.
 The program includes:

 • $2,000 micro-grant